Meet the Scholars

 Fred Hutch Cancer Center

-Dr. Eman Taha, PhD, is an Invent at Seattle Children’s Postdoctoral Scholar in the laboratories of Dr. Marie Bleakley and Dr. Jen Adair.
+Eman Taha, PhD, is an Invent at Seattle Children’s Postdoctoral Scholar in the laboratories of Drs.
+Marie Bleakley and Jen Adair.
 Her work focuses on developing a therapeutic for children with high-risk leukemia.

-Dr. Taha holds bachelor's and master’s degrees in Biochemistry and Chemistry from Ain Shams University in Egypt.
+Taha holds bachelor's and master’s degrees in biochemistry and chemistry from Ain Shams University in Egypt.
 She earned her PhD from Okayama University in Japan while supported by the Egyptian Japanese Education scholarship.
-Prior to becoming an Invent@SC postdoc, Dr. Taha was a research fellow at the Center for iPS Cell Research & Application of Kyoto University and at the Fred Hutch Cancer Center.
+Prior to becoming an Invent@SC postdoc, Taha was a research fellow at the Center for iPS Cell Research & Application of Kyoto University and at the Fred Hutch Cancer Center.

 Her goal is to develop therapeutic products that not only alleviate suffering and enhance patient outcomes, but also exhibit exceptional efficacy and safety for sustained long-term benefits.
 Looking ahead, she aims to establish a biotech company dedicated to advancing pediatric oncology by developing and bringing life-saving and affordable treatments to the clinic.